-Feds: Truck driver in train crash wasn’t stuck on tracks
+Feds: Truck driver in train crash wasn’t stuck

 Oxnard, Calif. — Federal investigators were trying to determine why a driver abandoned his pickup truck on railroad tracks in Southern California, triggering a fiery crash with a commuter train that derailed three cars and injured dozens.

 “It was not stuck, it was not bottomed out on the track or something like that,” National Transportation Safety Board member Robert Sumwalt said at a media briefing late Tuesday at the crash site in Oxnard, about 65 miles northwest of downtown Los Angeles.

 Officials had said immediately after the crash that the driver got stuck on the tracks before dawn.

 “We’re very concerned about that, we’re very interested in it,” he said, adding that both the badly wrecked truck’s emergency brake and high-beams headlights were on.

 Eight people were admitted to the hospital of the 30 people originally examined, officials said.
 Four were in critical condition, including the train’s engineer.

 The truck driver, Jose Alejandro Sanchez-Ramirez, 54, of Yuma, Arizona, was found about a half-mile away 45 minutes later, said Jason Benites, an assistant chief of the Oxnard Police Department.

 Police said they tested Sanchez-Ramirez for drugs and alcohol but they would not discuss the results.